Annika Wedderkopp: Career

 In March 2023, Wedderkopp started uploading music to TikTok just for fun under the alias Youngmammi, which led to her getting attention from the music industry.
 Her posts usually feature acoustic covers or self-written songs while playing a grand piano.
 Wedderkopp was offered a recording contract three months before finishing gymnasium.
 She released her first single, "Knuser hjerter", in March 2024 through Universal, which became the most-streamed song in Denmark on Spotify after a few days.
 It reached the top five of the singles chart in Denmark and was followed up by her debut EP, Nye tider, released in May 2024.

 Her single "Så længe jeg er sexy" was successful in both Denmark and Norway, becoming her first number-one single in the latter.
 The follow-up single "Sammen", a collaboration with Norwegian rapper Marstein, reached number-one in both countries.

 In October 2024, Wedderkopp won the P3 Guld award in the category of P3 Talentet, along with its prize of 100,000 DKK.
 The next month, she won in the category of New Danish Name of the Year (Årets nye danske navn) at the Danish Music Awards.
 She was also nominated in the category of Danish Hit of the Year for "Knuser hjerter".
 At age 20, she became the youngest performer to open the Orange Stage at Roskilde Festival on 2 July 2025, together with 22 year old Norwegian Marstein.
+In December 2025, she was named as the third most-streamed artist in Denmark on Spotify.